Successfully sell your used car with this do-it-yourself guide.

 For now you need to get a feel for assessing your car and its condition…

 Rate Your Own Used Car’s Value

-The value difference between a car (less than five years old) in fair condition, and the same automobile in good condition is typically $1,000 or more.
-So, a good rule of thumb is to spend $100 so you can make $1,000, plus you’ll make it sell faster.
+The difference between a car (less than five years old) in fair condition, and the same one in good condition is typically $1,000 or more.

 Kelly Blue Book Used Car Conditions

 Excellent (less than 5% of used cars fall into this category)

 - Looks new and in excellent mechanical condition.
 Needs no reconditioning.

 - Never had paint or body work and is rust-free.

 - Clean title history and will pass a smog and safety inspection.